cychoi/gwenbell.com/presence.md

 ### What is presence?

-Presence is a distillation of the best I've offered the past three years.
-It includes as a bonus my most recent work, Terminal.
+Presence is a distillation of the best I've offered over the past three years.
+The journey starts in Boulder, Colorado and ends in Brooklyn, New York.

+Presence includes as a bonus my most recent work, Terminal.

 ***